MalditoBarbudo/beardy_data/_posts/2016-09-23-starting-bars-and-histograms-at-zero-in-ggplot2.md

-When creating histograms or bar plots in `ggplot2` we found that the data is placed at some distance from the x axis, which means the y axis starts below zero:
+When creating histograms or barplots in `ggplot2` we found that the data is placed at some distance from the x axis, which means the y axis starts below zero: